 The PGI tool pgaccelinfo prints the driver version as its first line of output.
-Use it if you are unsure which version of the CUDA Driver is installed on your system.
+You can use it to find out which version of the CUDA Driver is installed on your system.

-PGI 18.5 contains the following versions of the CUDA Toolkits:
+PGI 18.7 includes the following versions of the CUDA Toolkit:

-- CUDA 8.0 (default)

-- ► CUDA 9.0

-- CUDA 9.1

-- CUDA 9.2
+- CUDA 9.1 - ► CUDA 9.2